Jiahuguan, Ejina & Zhangye October 16 – 19

-We walked fast taking a couple of snapshots.
+We walked fast and only took a couple of snapshots.
 As usual, traditional Chinese names are given to various natural rock formations and scenery including the “nine dragons converging in the sea”, “a couple peaks”, “one-line sky”, “lucky sacred tree”, “golden toad confronting the sky”, “stone forest” etc.

 It got dark after 6 pm.
 It’s a pity that we could not see the amazing colours and grandeur of the canyon.
 We took the last shuttle bus and got back to our bus at 7 pm.

-The driver had made a mistake and took us to a wrong hotel in the city centre.
+The driver made a mistake and we ended in a different hotel in the city centre.
 As a result, we probably wasted at least 30 minutes and did not arrive at our hotel opposite the high-speed train station till 8:30 pm.
-The hotel is new and fantastic: we paid less than ¥300 for a twin room.
+It’s brand new and cheap: we paid less than ¥300 for an elegant and comfortable twin room.
 But reception was inefficient and took more than 30 minutes to complete the check-in procedures.
-Tonight, I shared a room with Bing instead of Flora as Bing and I would stay another night in the hotel while the others would leave for Xian the following day.
+Tonight, I shared a room with Bing instead of Flora as Bing and I would spend another night in the hotel while others would leave for Xian the following day.

 We were tired and would prefer a simple meal in the hotel before going to bed.
-But there’s no restaurant and we had to take taxi to the city centre for dinner.
-It was raining: we waited for more than 20 minutes.
+But there’s no restaurant and we had to take a taxi.
+It was raining and cold.
+We waited for more than 20 minutes!

-Luckily, we found a nice local restaurant near the night market for our farewell dinner.
+Luckily, we found a nice local restaurant near the night market.
 We ordered ten dishes and had a great farewell dinner.
 I had too much and went to bed after midnight with a full stomach.
-This was the longest day of this trip.
+Not good for my health!

 October 19 Friday: Zhangye

 I paid a concessionary entrance fee of ¥20 and ¥20 for the shuttle bus.
 The park has two main scenic areas.
-We had to leave the park by 11:30am.
-We took the 9:15 am bus to the tourist area 1 where we jumped onto another bus which took us to the tourist area 2.
+We took the 9:15 am bus to the Area 1 where we hopped onto another bus heading to Area 2.

 I walked up a steep staircase to the ridge for good views of the Danxia landform.
 Then I followed another trail to the highest platform for more fabulous 360° views.

-Then I took the bus back to tourist area 1.
-The landscape here is totally different.
-While one is impressed by the grandeur of the landform at the first site, one would be amazed by the closed-up views of the cliff, sandstone wall and tower when walking through the bottom of the valley in the second site.
+Then I took the bus back to Area 1 where the landscape is totally different.
+While the first area is grand with wide-open views of the splendid land form, the second area provides amazing closed-up views of the cliff, sandstone wall and towers.
+I walked through the bottom of the valley engulfed by over-towering cliffs.

-I always love a view from above.
-I pushed myself to walk to Platform 1 which is the highest point in the site.
-I found myself totally engulfed by towers and peaks.
+I always love views from above.
+I pushed myself to walk to Platform 1 which is the highest point in Area 1.
+I was fronted by towers and peaks on all sides.
 I could easily spend another hour or two exploring this fascinating area.

-I was lucky to catch the bus at 11:15am and met up with the other friends at the entrance.
-We set off to the next as well as last attractions of this trip Linze Danxia Scenic Area known for its coloured rainbow mountains.
+I was lucky to catch the bus at 11:15 am and met up with the other friends at the entrance at 11:30 am.
+We set off to the next as well as last attraction of this trip Linze Danxia Scenic Area known for its coloured rainbow mountains.

 As we had to leave the park by 2:30 pm, we decided to take a private 9-seater for ¥300 for two hours.
 My entrance ticket cost ¥28.
 In this scenic area, there are four major viewing areas.

-We only had a whirlwind visit to three viewing areas.
-At the second viewing platform near the entrance, we spent 15 minutes.
+We only had a whirlwind visit to three viewing platforms.
+At the second platform near the entrance, we spent 15 minutes.
 One was supposed to see a sleeping beauty from the ridge at the base platform.
 It was a cloudy day and the colours all looked dull and colourless.
-I also could not find a sleeping beauty.
+I could not find a sleeping beauty.

 We spent 30 minutes at the third platform that affords a view of the famous ‘Seven-colour Fan’.
 The sky cleared a little and the mountain looked like having a faint paint with colourful palette.
 The huge rolling hills look very soothing with their pastel colours.

-We had the most stunning view at the fourth viewing platform.
+The most stunning views are at the fourth viewing platform.
 It’s like a wonderland in a fairy tale: we were surrounded by colourful rolling hills.

 After spending 40 minutes in this spectacular site, we had to go.
 After a quick lunch, our driver dropped Bing and I before 3 pm at the hotel.
-We said good-bye to Sunny, Joy, Flora, Leung, Kai and Miranda who would be flying to Xian before returning to Hong Kong on October 21.
+We said good-bye to Sunny, Joy, Flora, Leung, Kai and Miranda.
+They would be returning to Hong Kong after spending two nights in Xian.